junh1024/Reaper-Surround/README.md

 Introduction
 ---
 A collection of mostly surround JSFX for the REAPER DAW ( www.reaper.fm ).
-These are JSFX so **[CLICK HERE TO DOWNLOAD ZIP](https://github.com/junh1024/Reaper-Surround/archive/master.zip)** & extract them in your Reaper EFFECTS folder.
-It's suggested to **extract ALL files** since many depend on each other.
-If you want to cherry-pick FX you need the "Library" folder.
+These are JSFX so **[CLICK HERE TO DOWNLOAD ZIP](https://github.com/junh1024/Reaper-Surround/archive/master.zip)** & extract ALL of the zip into your Reaper EFFECTS folder.

+- REAPER/Installdata/Effects (for normal install)
+- REAPER/Effects (for portable install)

 It is advised to ENABLE "options > show in FX list > JSFX filename" as I refer to them by name.
 Bugs/suggestions?
 File an [issue](https://github.com/junh1024/Reaper-Surround/issues) ,  or contact me on [twitter](https://twitter.com/junh1024/) / [reddit](https://old.reddit.com/user/junh1024) .

 Donations
 ---